Glaucoma surgery: Goniotomy and trabeculotomy

+Tube-shunt surgery

 Tube-shunt surgery or drainage implant surgery involves the placement of a tube or glaucoma valves to facilitate aqueous outflow from the anterior chamber.
 Trabeculopuncture uses a Q switched Nd:YAG laser to punch small holes in the trabecular meshwork.
 Goniocurretage is an "ab interno" (from the inside) procedure that used an instrument "to scrape pathologically altered trabecular meshwork off the scleral sulcus".
 A surgical cyclodialysis is a rarely used procedure that aims to separate the ciliary body from the sclera to form a communication between the suprachoroidal space and the anterior chamber.
 A cyclogoniotomy is a surgical procedure for producing a cyclodialysis, in which the ciliary body is cut from its attachment at the scleral spur under gonioscopic control.

+Ciliarotomy

 A ciliarotomy is a surgical division of the ciliary zone in the treatment of glaucoma.

 Canaloplasty

-Canaloplasty is a nonpenetrating procedure utilizing microcatheter technology.
-To perform a canaloplasty, an incision is made into the eye to gain access to Schlemm's canal in a similar fashion to a viscocanalostomy.
+Canaloplasty is an advanced, nonpenetrating procedure utilizing microcatheter technology to enhance the eye's natural drainage system.
+An incision is made into the eye to gain access to Schlemm's canal in a similar fashion to a viscocanalostomy.
 A microcatheter will circumnavigate the canal around the iris, enlarging the main drainage channel and its smaller collector channels through the injection of a sterile, gel-like material called viscoelastic.
 The catheter is then removed and a suture is placed within the canal and tightened.
 By opening the canal, the pressure inside the eye can then be relieved.

 Canaloplasty has two main advantages of over more traditional glaucoma surgeries.
 The first of these advantages is an improved safety profile over trabeculectomy.
 As canaloplasty does not require the creation of a bleb, significant long-term risks such as infection and hypotony (extremely low eye pressure) are avoided.
 The second main advantage is that when combined with cataract surgery, the IOP is reduced even further than when done alone.

 Long term (three year) results have been published both in the US and Europe demonstrating a significant and sustained reduction in both eye pressure and the number of glaucoma medications required for glaucoma control.